Can I run a horizontally made Stand-up Pouch or Bag on a VFFS machine?

 A further difference in fill volume also occurs when a recloseable zipper is part of the stand up pouch.
 In the HFFS process. the zipper is open when filling through the top and minimizes fill volume restrictions.

 In a VFFS process, the zipper is closed during the filling/sealing process and therefore limits the available volume for filling of the product.
 It is important to check with the VFFS machine supplier to determine whether your existing bag can be run on a VFFS machine with no finished product amount change to the stand up pouch.
 If you are developing a new package to be run on a VFFS machine, this fill volume topic can be accounted for in the initial design.
-Also, thanks to servo-driven sealing, often a product stripping motion, where the sealing jaws come within a few millimeters of each other and move down the package to help the product to settle prior to sealing.
-This solution helps to reduce the needed headspace, particularly for VFFS made doy style packages.

 Can My Existing VFFS Machine Make Stand Up Pouches?

-One other question that often comes up during this discussion is, "Can my existing VFFS machine can produce a stand up pouch?"
 It may be possible, but it would be best to check with your VFFS machine supplier to make this decision.
 The most common challenges are that older machines may not have the registration tolerances or gusseting ability to produce a good looking package and therefore new equipment is the best solution.

 For ROVEMA packaging machine owners, a retrofit, the Stabilo Seal® Stand-Alone Unit, has been available for years that can be used with all Rovema continuous form, fill and seal machines for the production of these premium bags styles.